 Bud Conroy is a strong supporter of the MMA annual fund because he sincerely believes in the leadership skills that are taught and instilled in each MMA cadet.
 A seagoing captain for 30 years, Bud knows the importance of having well-trained crews, and he believes MMA produces some of the best seamen he has worked with.
 He gives to the Academy because he sees himself not only as “a product but also a customer of MMA,” given the number of MMA graduates he has shipped with and managed over the years.
 “Because it takes money to move forward and continue to excel,” he has a vested interest in ensuring that the MMA cadets who board his ships have the best education possible.

 Several years ago, Bud chose to include MMA in his estate plans so that he can help to guarantee that the high-quality training and education MMA provides its cadets are available for generations to come.
 His gift for endowment will allow the Academy to use his bequest to support its greatest needs in the future.
 Recently, Bud began exploring the possibility of transferring his home in Vermont to the Academy while retaining the rights to live there for the rest of his life.
 This special gift arrangement is called a Retained Life Estate and allows Bud to take advantage of the tax benefits today while assisting MMA in fulfilling its recently launched $50 million campaign goal.
 A true win-win solution for a graduate and for the school.

-To learn more about the 1891 Society and retained life estates, contact Advancement VP Holly Knight at email@example.com.
+To learn more about the 1891 Society and retained life estates, contact Director of Advancement Michelle Badger 508-830-5045 or email@example.com.